|

 will be included only if the named property is defined and equals to

-the specified value.[^property name:property value]
+the specified value.[^property name:property value] - properties

 that follow this line until next condition tag or until the end of the file